frnsys/bane/guide.md

 Here's a guide to help outline exactly how all of this works.

-BBBane.ed (*★ Backbone Boilerplate Bane edition★ *) has the following directory structure, with the example project:
+BBBane.ed (★Backbone Boilerplate Bane edition★) has the following directory structure, with the example project:
 ```
 ├── app